0x1eef/bsdcontrol.rb/README.md

 bsdcontrol.rb provides Ruby bindings for libhbsdcontrol from the [hardenedbsd](https://hardenedbsd.org) project.
 Through this library, you can query what features are available and if
-root: enable, disable or query the status of a feature for a given file.
+root: enable or disable a feature for a given file, or restore the system default for a given file.

 ## Examples